hypergraph-xyz/cli/README.md

 ### Windows

-Directly download the NodeJS installer, or install the Chocolatey package manager.
+Directly download the NodeJS installer, or install it through the [Chocolatey](https://chocolatey.org/) package manager.

 ### Mac OS